Budai: In art

 Budai is almost always depicted with his cloth sack that looks like a large bag.
 The bag serves as a prominent motif within the context of Chan Buddhism as it represents abundance, prosperity, and contentment.
 Ink paintings such as these attributed to Budai often had an inscription and seal that signaled to high-ranking officials.
 For example, Budai and Jiang Mohe was inscribed by Chusi Fanqi, who was closely related to Song Lian (1310–1381) and Wei Su (1295–1372).

 After Chan Buddhism was transmitted to Japan around the 13th century as Zen Buddhism, the devout monastics and laymen of the area utilized figure painting to portray the characters central to this "awakening" period of Zen art.
 Many of the eccentric personalities that were inducted into the Zen tradition like Budai were previously wrapped up in the established culture and folklore of Japan.
 The assimilation and reapplication of these wondrous charismas to the Zen pantheon assisted in the expansion of the Zen tradition.

 As the images demonstrate, Budai is most jubilant when in the presence of others, especially children.
 When depicted with other gods in the Seven Lucky Gods, Budai maintains a solemn or even depressed countenance.
 Budai's round figure comes into practical use through the sculpting of the incense box (18th century) that splits the monk's body into two halves.
 The newer images such as Hotei and Children Carrying Lanterns (19th century) employs much more color, dramatization of physical features, and detail than the older pieces such as Hotei from Mokuan Reien (1336) that employs much more wispy and heavily contrasting outlines of his figure with no color or assumed setting.

-Japanese iconography, like that of Zen master Hakuin Ekaku, shows Budai in a multiplicity of representative actions, like entertaining passerbies, sheltering children under an umbrella and meditating using his sack as a cushion.
+Japanese iconography, like that of Zen master Hakuin Ekaku, shows Budai in a multiplicity of representative actions, like entertaining passersby, sheltering children under an umbrella and meditating using his sack as a cushion.
 In an especially known motif, Budai appears smoking in a kiseru and exhaling Otafuku, an ugly but charming prostitute that embodies Zen happiness, in a humorous reflection of the tradition according to which Shandao exhaled Amida, Kannon and Seishi with a prayer.
 The smooth lumpfish is known in Japan as hotei-uo ("Budai fish") due to its rotund appearance.